0xCB-dev/docs.keeb.supply/content/0xcb-1337/assembly/index.md

 toc: true
 ---

-Let's start the assembly with the PCB.
+<br>Let's start the assembly with the PCB.
 ![pcb2](pcb2.jpg)

 <br>If you want to solder your 1337 with the Mill-Max sockets then you should start with those.
 You also can solder the switches directly.
 If you want to do that skip the Mill-Max soldering.